kej715/DtCyber/NOS2.8.7/README.md

 Cray X-MP system.
 - A CCL procedure library named `CRAY` is saved in the catalog of user INSTALL.
-This library contains handy procedures for performing tasks such as transferring files to the Cray X-MP system, installing software there, assembling/compiling programs there, etc. Further details are provided, below.
+This library contains handy procedures for performing tasks such as transferring files to the Cray X-MP system, installing software there, assembling/compiling/running programs there, etc.
+Further details are provided, below.
 - A CCL procedure library named `CRAY` is saved in the LIBRARY catalog.
-This library is a subset of the one installed in INSTALL's catalog.
+This procedure library is a subset of the one installed in INSTALL's catalog.
 However, it is publicly available to all other users of the NOS 2.8.7 system.

 The COS 1.17 operating system image provided with Andras Tantos' [Cray-XMP emulator](https://github.com/andrastantos/cray-sim) was recovered from a physical disk originally installed on an actual Cray X-MP computer.
 This is the only surviving COS 1.17 image currently known to exist.
-It includes the base operating system.
+It includes the base operating system only.
 Unfortunately, it does not include any programming language compilers, and it also lacks many useful commands supported by COS.

 The `cos-tools` product provides reproductions of many of these missing features.
 These